Resources for Maine beneficiaries

 Total Medicare enrollment in The Pine Tree State

-In 2015 there were 306,420 Medicare beneficiaries in Maine, which is 23 percent of its total population.
-That compares with 17 percent of the United States population enrolled in Medicare.
-Maine is tied with West Virginia in having the highest percentage of its residents covered by Medicare.
+332,242 Maine residents were enrolled in Medicare as of November 2018.
+That’s more than 24 percent of the state’s total population, compared with a little more than 18 percent of the United States population enrolled in Medicare.
+As of 2015, when Maine had 23 percent of its residents enrolled in Medicare, the state was tied with West Virginia in having the highest percentage of its residents covered by Medicare.

 Breakdown of the aged vs. disabled

-Individuals who qualify by virtue of their age alone make up 80 percent of Maine Medicare recipients.
-The balance — 20 percent — are on Medicare as the result of a disability.
-Kentucky has the highest percent of Medicare recipients listed as disabled (25 percent), followed by Alabama, Mississippi, West Virginia and Arkansas.
-Hawaii has the smallest percentage at 10 percent, followed by New Jersey, and North and South Dakota at 13 percent each.
+Individuals who qualify by virtue of their age alone make up 81 percent of Maine Medicare recipients.
+The balance — 19 percent — are on Medicare as the result of a disability.
+Kentucky, Alabama, and Mississippi, have the highest percentage of Medicare beneficiaries who are eligible due to a disability, at 23 percent (including the territories, American Samoa has the highest percentage, at 31 percent).
+Hawaii has the smallest percentage at 9 percent, and is tied with the Virgin Islands.

 Medicare spending per recipient